StackExchange/stack-blog/_posts/2009-03-09-the-value-of-downvoting-or-how-hacker-news-gets-it-wrong.markdown

 But getting downvoted isn't anyone's idea of a good time.
 It's tempting to disallow it entirely, to avoid [this inevitable discussion](http://stackoverflow.uservoice.com/pages/general/suggestions/133310-discourage-downvoting):

-<blockquote>Please do something else to discourage downvoting.
+> Please do something else to discourage downvoting.
 Maybe increase the cost to the downvoter (there's already a "declined" on force user to comment on downvoting).

-This isn't about points.
+> This isn't about points.
 It's about participation.
 Downvoting should be reserved for nasty/offensive/stupid/poorly-thought-out/totally-off-base comments.
 If someone spends the time to make an honest effort to answer a question, but it's not that great an answer, just don't upvote them...
 Downvoting sends a message, "We disapprove.
 You spent your valuable time, but we don't care."
 It makes me think, why should I bother spending the time to write up answers for this forum?

-I stopped posting on several usenet newsgroups because the major participants were just nasty and sarcastic.
-Don't let this happen to Stack Overflow.</blockquote>
+> I stopped posting on several usenet newsgroups because the major participants were just nasty and sarcastic.
+Don't let this happen to Stack Overflow.

 You could argue that the saner level of discussion on Hacker News is because downvotes are disallowed.
 I'm not so sure; I think it's more attributable to the fact that Hacker News is relatively young, having launched in February 2007, and the small (but growing) size of the community.